bbaldino/parsely/Notes.md

 going to automatically call `sync` then it'd need `&mut self` and I'm not sure I want to do that.
 So maybe the call to `sync` will have to be manual and it will just be generated to do the right things?
 Going with that for now.

+TODO:
+  can we get rid of the ambiguity of a plain "Ok" in sync_func?
+Could we make it such that plain (no Ok needed) would also work?